swisscom/dop_common/doc/plan_format_v0.0.1.md

 system of nodes that should be created and a list of steps that need to be performed on this nodes in order.

+## Global settings

+Settings that influence the whole plan

+### name

+The name of the plan.
+Make sure this name is unique among all your plan you try to add on the same node.
+DOP will use this name as filename to store the plan data.
+The name may only contain letters, numbers and underscores.

+If no name is given, DOP will calculate the SHA2 of the plan content and use this as a name (you will not be able to update such a plan).

 ## Infrastructures
 The infrastructures hash holds information about cloud providers.
 Each entry in an infrastructures hash describes a certain infrastructures or cloud if you want.